 Celery juice is rich in organic sodium content and has the ability to dislodge calcium deposits from the joints and hold them in solution until they can be eliminated safely from the kidneys.
 It is also an effective natural diuretic and has ample ability to flush toxins out of the body which makes it excellent to use on any weight loss program.

-You can also use a juicer, just press the freshly washed celery through the juicer and enjoy!
+Using a juicer, simply just press the freshly washed celery through the juicer and enjoy!

 *Make sure to drink once you juice or blend it, you don’t want to really let it sit, but if you do want to store it put it in an airtight glass container like a mason jar.